josueluna/NAS-Mounter/README.md

 4. Select one or more shares.
 5. Click **Mount**.
 6. Optionally enable **Remember Password**.
-7. NAS-Mountie saves the profile for the current Wi-Fi network.
+7. NAS-Mountie saves the connection profile for the current Wi-Fi network.
 8. Next time you are on that network, saved shares can mount automatically.

 ---